-- → returns 1 if the DP returned some warnings - returns 2 if the DP reported errors - → returns 3 if the DP stopped with a fatal error - The IS\ARTEFACT\TYPE(artefact\type) function provides a way to find out if an artefact is of the type specified.
+- → returns 2 if the DP reported errors - → returns 3 if the DP stopped with a fatal error - The IS\ARTEFACT\TYPE(artefact\type) function provides a way to find out if an artefact is of the type specified.
 If the artefact is of the type specified, the function returns 1, else it returns 0. - → IS\NEW\ARTEFACT() tests whether the artefact is new for the current version of the project.
 It returns 1 if true, 0 if false. - The IS\RELAXED\ARTEFACT() function provides a way to find out if an artefact's relaxation status.
-It returns 1 if an artefact is relaxed and 0 if it is not. - → IS\NEW\FINDING() (new in 16.0) allows determining if a finding is new in the latest analysis or not.
-It returns 1 if true, 0 if false. - The LINKS(<linkTypeId> [, OUT | IN | IN\OUT]) function returns the number of links for an artefact.
-It requires defining the type of link to consider (linkTypeId) and optionally allows to specify an extra parameter to refine which link directions to consider: - → OUT counts only outbound links (links from this artefact to other artefacts) - → IN counts only inbound links (links from other artefacts to this artefact) - → IN\OUT counts all links for this artefact and is the default value if none is specified
+It returns 1 if an artefact is relaxed and 0 if it is not. - → IS\NEW\FINDING() allows determining if a finding is new in the latest analysis or not.
+It returns 1 if true, 0 if false. - The LINKS(<linkTypeId> [, OUT | IN | IN\OUT] [, CONDITION]) function returns the number of links for an artefact.
+It requires defining the type of link to consider (linkTypeId) and optionally allows to specify an extra parameter to refine which link directions to consider: - OUT counts only outbound links (links from this artefact to other artefacts) - IN counts only inbound links (links from other artefacts to this artefact) - IN\OUT counts all links for this artefact and is the default value if none is specified